mth/yeti/doc/macros.rst

                         "kala"
         end

-Another problematic constructs will be structures, hashes and case.
+Another problematic syntax elements will be structures, hashes and case.